amelialwx/amelialwx/README.md

 <img src="assets/img/me1.png" align="right" style="width: 150px; vertical-align: top;">

 <p><samp>
 Hello!
 I'm Amelia, a 22 y.o. aspiring Data Scientist from Singapore currently obtaining my Master's in Data Science from Harvard University.
 During my free time, I love to game, sketch, and watch anime.
 If I'm feeling productive, I would browse through medium under the <a href="https://medium.com/tag/llm">LLM tag</a> because you can't ignore the next AI wave.
 Feel free to reach out or connect with me through any of my socials below.
-I wish you a warm and joyful holiday season ☕ and thank you for stopping by! ♡
+I wish you a warm and joyful new year ☕ and thank you for stopping by! ♡
 </samp></p>

 <h3><samp>Currently working on...</samp></h3>